Katherine Petti is currently seconded to Fox News and is not handling Williams & Connolly client matters.

-Named a Rising Star by Super Lawyers for 2018, Katherine Petti focuses on complex civil litigation, especially in the area of media law (including the defense of a national television news organization in the most significant defamation case to go to trial in years) and products liability.
+Named a Rising Star by Super Lawyers for 2018 and 2019, Katherine Petti focuses on complex civil litigation, especially in the area of media law (including the defense of a national television news organization in the most significant defamation case to go to trial in years) and products liability.
 She has also worked in the areas of patent litigation, securities fraud, FDCPA law, and government contracts.
 She has practiced in the trial and appellate levels of state and federal courts, as well as in domestic and international arbitration proceedings.

 Katherine has significant state and federal experience in all aspects of litigation and arbitration, from motions to dismiss, to fact development, through the trial stage of litigation (including a multi-billion-dollar jury trial and multi-billion-dollar patent arbitration), and finally, to the appellate level and cert-stage and merits stage of the Supreme Court.

 Katherine has been named a Rising Star by Super Lawyers for 2018 through 2020.
 For her work at the Supreme Court, Katherine was part of the team named "Legal Lions" by Law360 after the firm’s win at the Supreme Court in Midland Funding v.
 Johnson.
 She was also named a Rising Star by Super Lawyers for 2018 through 2020.

 A native of Atlanta, Georgia, Katherine graduated with honors from Harvard College and Harvard Law School.
 Katherine joined Williams & Connolly in 2014 after a clerkship in Ann Arbor, Michigan with the Honorable Judge Raymond Kethledge of the United States Court of Appeals for the Sixth Circuit.

 Though all cases vary and none is predictive, Katherine’s experience includes:

 - Representing a national television network in two matters alleging defamation and related claims